-If there is an economic downturn that affects our current and prospective borrowers or our bank partners and institutional investors, our business, financial condition and results of operations could be adversely affected.
+If there is an economic downturn that affects our current and prospective borrowers or our bank partners and institutional investors, or if we are unable to address and mitigate the risks associated with any of the foregoing, our business, financial condition and results of operations could be adversely affected.

-Our AI models have not yet been tested in down-cycle economic conditions.
+Our AI models have not yet been extensively tested during down-cycle economic conditions.
 If our AI models do not accurately reflect a borrower's credit risk in such economic conditions, the performance of Upstart-powered loans may be worse than anticipated.

 The performance of loans facilitated by our platform is significantly dependent on the effectiveness of our proprietary AI models used to evaluate a borrower's credit profile and likelihood of default.
-Our AI models have been developed during a period of sustained economic growth, and our AI models have not been tested in a down-cycle economy or recession.
-There is no assurance that our AI models can accurately predict loan performance under adverse economic conditions.
+While our AI models have been refined and updated to account for the COVID-19 pandemic, the bulk of the data gathered and the development of our AI models have largely occurred during a period of sustained economic growth, and our AI models have not been extensively tested during a down-cycle economy or recession and have not been tested at all during a down-cycle economy or recession without significant levels of government assistance.
+There is no assurance that our AI models can continue to accurately predict loan performance under adverse economic conditions.
 If our AI models are unable to accurately reflect the credit risk of loans under such economic conditions, our bank partners, investors in our loan funding programs and we may experience greater than expected losses on such loans, which would harm our reputation and erode the trust we have built with our bank partners and investors in our loan funding programs.
 In addition, the fair value of the loans on our balance sheet may decline.
 Any of these factors could adversely affect our business, financial condition and results of operations.